High-order Tensor Pooling with Attention for Action Recognition: Application to Action Recognition

-{\textbf{AR pipelines.}} Powerful CNN architectures include the two-stream network \cite{two_stream}, 3D spatio-temporal features \cite{spattemp_filters}, spatio-temporal ResNet \cite{spat_temp_resnet} and the I3D network pre-trained on Kinetics-400 \cite{i3d_net}.
-However, these networks operate on the RGB and optical flow frames thus failing to capture some domain-specific information which sophisticated low-level representations capture by design.
-One prominent example are Improved Dense Trajectory (IDT) descriptors of \cite{improved_traj} which are typically encoded with Bag-of-Words (BoW) of \cite{sivic_vq,csurka04_bovw} or Fisher Vectors (FV) of \cite{perronnin_fisher,perronnin_fisherimpr} and fused with the majority of the modern CNN-based approaches of \cite{basura_rankpool2,hok,anoop_rankpool_nonlin,anoop_advers,potion} at the classifier level for the best performance.
-Finally, attention in AR was also investigated in \cite{att_ar,att_bilin}.
+{\textbf{Action Recognition pipelines.}} Powerful CNN architectures include the two-stream network \cite{two_stream}, 3D spatio-temporal features \cite{spattemp_filters}, spatio-temporal ResNet \cite{spat_temp_resnet}, and the I3D network pre-trained on Kinetics-400 \cite{i3d_net}.
+However, these networks operate on the RGB and optical flow frames thus failing to capture some domain-specific information which sophisticated low-level representations capture by design~\cite{lei_thesis_2017, lei_icip_2019, lei_tip_2019, wang2022uncertainty,wang2022temporal,qin2022fusing, lei2023, wang2023flow}.
+One prominent example are Improved Dense Trajectory (IDT) descriptors \cite{improved_traj} which are typically encoded with Bag-of-Words (BoW) of \cite{csurka04_bovw} or Fisher Vectors (FV) \cite{perronnin_fisherimpr} and fused with the majority of the modern CNN-based approaches of \cite{basura_rankpool2,hok,anoop_rankpool_nonlin,anoop_advers,iccv19_lei,acmmm21_lei, lei2023} at the classifier level for the best performance.
+Finally, attention in action recognition was also investigated in \cite{att_ar,wang20233mformer, lei2023}.

 {\textbf{Improved Dense Trajectories.}} CNNs improve their performance if combined with IDT which involves several sophisticated steps: (i) camera motion estimation, (ii) modeling motion descriptors along motion trajectories captured with the optical flow, (iii) pruning inconsistent matches, (iv) removing focus from humans by the use of a human detector.
-IDT are usually combined with video descriptors such as Histogram of Oriented Gradients (HOG) \cite{hog2d,3D-HOG}, Histogram of Optical Flow (HOF) \cite{hof} and Motion Boundary Histogram (MBH) \cite{dense_mot_boundary} which are complementary to each other.
-Thus, we follow others and encode IDT descriptors by BoW/FV.
+IDT are usually combined with video descriptors such as Histogram of Oriented Gradients (HOG) \cite{hog2d,3D-HOG}, Histogram of Optical Flow (HOF) \cite{hof} and Motion Boundary Histogram (MBH) \cite{improved_traj} which are complementary to each other.
+Thus, we follow others and encode IDT by BoW/FV.
+Below we evaluate our tensor descriptors combined with EPN (and SigmE which we call MaxExp in the reminder of the paper for simplicity as SigmE is an extension of MaxExp to Krein spaces).